 About

-Dr. Margena A. Christian, Ed.D., is the Director of Internships, Undergraduate Studies, and a Senior Lecturer in English at the University of Illinois at Chicago (UIC) where she is a founding faculty member of the Professional Writing minor.
+Dr. Margena A. Christian, Ed.D., is the retired Director of Internships, Undergraduate Studies, and a Senior Lecturer in English at the University of Illinois at Chicago (UIC) where she was a founding faculty member of the Professional Writing minor.
 Her research interests focus on the intersections of the role of the media in education, Black popular culture and historical inquiry.
 At the Research 1 institution, the distinguished lecturer was chosen by the UIC Chancellor’s Committee on the Status of Blacks (CCSB) as a Black History Maker for 2021.

 Dr. Christian is the author of 2018's Empire: The House That John H. Johnson Built (The Life & Legacy of Pioneering Publishing Magnate).
 The media scholar is a former Senior Editor and Senior Writer with the pioneering, African American monthly EBONY magazine.
 She is the only editor in the history of Johnson Publishing Company (JPC) to have written for EBONY, JET, EBONY Man, EBONY South Africa, EBONY Fashion Fair and EBONY.com.
 Dr. Christian compiled the history for EBONY Fashion Fair, JPC's pioneering traveling fashion show, and was the last editor at JPC to have worked with late publishing magnate John H. Johnson, founder of JPC, before leaving the company in 2014.